edisplay/highcharts/docs/grid/rows/tree-view.md

 # Tree view

-Tree view is a Highcharts Grid Pro feature that turns flat row data into an expandable hierarchy inside the Grid.
+Tree view is a Highcharts Grid Pro feature that turns flat row data into an expandable hierarchy inside the grid.
 Use it when your data represents parent-child relationships such as organization structures, folders, product categories, account trees, or multi-level budgets.